guisalmon/pocse/README.md

 It is advised to reload the shell after setting it by typing `alt f2` then `r`.

+Sometimes this won't be enough to fully apply the themes, then restarting the system should solve the issue.

 ## License

 ### This script: